 (k) The Facility will not unreasonably interfere with the view from any public park, natural scenic vista, historic building or district, or major view corridor.

 (l) The Facility will not have an undue adverse aesthetic impact.
-In determining whether a facility has an undue adverse aesthetic impact, the Planning Commission shall consider the following factors:
+In determining whether a facility has an undue adverse aesthetic impact, the DRB shall consider the following factors:

 (i) The results of the balloon test, if conducted.